-NVSC 312 Amphibious Warfare
+NVSC 312 Fundamentals of Maneuver Warfare

 History of amphibious doctrine and the conduct of amphibious operations.
 Emphasis is on the Twentieth Century, especially World War II.
 Present day potential and limitations of amphibious operations, including the rapid deployment force concept, are explored.
 Required of all Marine option NROTC midshipmen and MECEP students.